 Movement tells your brain to stay alert.
 Over time, moving your body helps you stay healthy and fight off illness.
 Moving with awareness can reduce stress and improve concentration.
-Energetic movement and very slow movement can both help reduce depression and anxiety.
+Both energetic movement, and very slow movement, can help reduce depression and anxiety.

 Moving more means keeping active.
-Remind yourself to stand for a while each hour instead of sitting all day.
+Remind yourself to stand for a while, each hour, instead of sitting all day.
 Remember to move around instead of simply standing still.
-Put some energy into your physical chores!

-To move with awareness, notice the sensations of your body as you go from sitting to standing and from standing to walking.
-Notice what you are doing as you move about.
-Pay attention to how it feels when you bend to pick something up or when you reach for something in the kitchen cabinet
+Move with awareness.
+Notice the sensations of your body as you go from sitting to standing and from standing to walking.
+Notice what you are doing as you help others with their daily living activities.
+Pay attention to how it feels when you bend to pick something up or help someone stand.